antoniablair/digital-artwork-display/README.md

 # Digital artwork display

+Turn your old ipad or phone into digital artwork!
 This is a frontend application for displaying GIFs or other images in a digital photo album.
 It uses GraphQL and Apollo to download slideshows from a CMS API.

 <img src="https://github.com/antoniablair/digital-artwork-display/blob/master/src/assets/sampleGif.gif" width="250">